William B. Taliaferro: Postbellum career

 After the war, Taliaferro lived in Gloucester County.
 He served again in the state legislature and as a judge and sat on the board of the College of William and Mary and the Virginia Military Institute.
 He was elected Grand Master of Masons in Virginia in 1874.
 He died at his home, "Dunham Massie", aged 75, and is buried in Ware Church Cemetery, Gloucester County, Virginia.
 His collected papers are located at the Special Collections Research Center at the College of William and Mary.
 Taliaferro was also the namesake of a residence hall at William and Mary.
 William and Mary has renamed it after Hulon L. Willis Sr. M.Ed. ’56, a World War II veteran and the first African American student enrolled at the institution.

 Family tree

-Bartholomew Taliaferro (1530 Venice, Italy – September 1601, London, England; bur.
-22 September 1601) married Joane Lane on 1 January 1583 at St. Michael's Cornhill in London, England.
+Bartholomew Taliaferro (1530, Venice – September 1601, London, England; bur.
+22 September 1601) married Joane Lane on 1 January 1583 at St. Michael's Cornhill in the City of London, England.

-Alexander Galt Taliaferro of Culpeper, Virginia, a brother of Gen. William B. Taliaferro, was the colonel of the 13th and then 23rd Virginia Infantry.
+His brother, Alexander Galt Taliaferro, of Culpeper, Virginia, was Colonel of the 13th then the 23rd Virginia Infantry.

+General Taliaferro's matrilineal great-great-great-great-great-grandfather was Colonel Sir John Booth, Governor of Warrington during the English Civil War.